 If there are relative contraindications, it is better to use 3D-conformal radiation therapy.
 It is available in major German hospitals.
 In this case, the radiation repeats the curvature of the tumor, and the surrounding tissues, including the bladder and intestine, receive a minimum of radiation.

 Brachytherapy for prostate cancer

 Another effective method is brachytherapy for prostate cancer treatment, which is constant (low-dose) or temporary (high-dose).
 Needles are introduced into the prostate gland with radioactive granules placed in there.

 The advantages of the method are:

-- Compared with remote irradiation, contact radiation therapy (brachytherapy) to a lesser degree irradiates surrounding tissues
+- Comparing with remote irradiation, contact radiation therapy (brachytherapy) irradiates surrounding tissues less

 - The procedure is carried out once and does not require hospitalization